nileshbharsawade24/ESB-v2.0/README.md

     sudo apt install libcurl4-openssl-dev

 Also make sure in your mysql server, there is a user with  name *test_user*, password *test_password* and have all access grant on *CAMEL_DB* database.
 One can do this with following steps:<br />
-1. Open mysql promt from root
+1. Open mysql promt with sudo privilege
     ```
     sudo mysql
     ```